ngneat/effects/README.md

 ### Use with React

-Note: The current implementation doesn't work with React v18 in **strict mode**.

 First, install the package: `npm i @ngneat/effects-hook`.

 We can register the effect in our component, and call it when we need: